The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 Period.

-So, with that final message, it’s time for me to wrap this up.
-Much love to all of you, and thanks so much for reading.Be well,— Simon ㋛P.S.
-If you’ve found this book useful, and you’d like to help getting it into the hands of others like you, here are three quick things you can do…
+So, with that final message, it's time for me to wrap this up.
+Much love to you, and thanks so much for reading.Be well,— Simon ㋛P.S.
+If you've found this book useful and you'd like to help get it into the hands of others like you, there are three quick things you can do…

-In your write up, consider touching on what led you here—the specific struggle or pattern you were stuck in.
-Consider sharing what made you skeptical at first, or hesitant.When someone sees themselves in your story, they find hope that change is possible for them too.From there, add any insights that resonated—anything that helped you see things differently and led to tangible improvements.
+Consider touching on what led you here—the specific struggle or pattern you were stuck in.
+What made you skeptical at first, or hesitant.When someone sees themselves in your story, they find hope that change is possible for them too.From there, share any insights that resonated—especially the ones that actually changed how you do things.

 I've set this site as invite-only.

-Just encourage them to check out the free preview over at dmscrll.com using the invite code: alumni.Or share this link, which has that code already prefilled.
+Just encourage them to check out the free preview over at techsober.me using the invite code: alumni.Or share this link, which has that code already prefilled.

 Your financial support goes a long way.
-It not only covers hosting costs, but also helps to fund paid partnerships helping more people discover the method (which, in turn, support smaller content creators).Click here to become a quarterly (i.e. every 3 months) subscriber.
+It not only covers hosting costs, but also helps fund paid partnerships (which, in turn, support smaller content creators), helping more people discover the method.Click here to become a quarterly (every 3 months) subscriber.
 So you don't get charged double, I set a trial period of 90 days.

 ✌️